 How much to invest

-While this is somewhat arbitrary, the example I’ve used with our kids assumes a goal of having $3,000 invested by the time they’re 16.
-If they have that much in their investment accounts by then, and if the strategy continues generating an average annual return of 17%, they would have over $14 million by the time they’re 70.
+While this is somewhat arbitrary, the example I’ve used with our kids assumes a goal of having $3,000 invested by the time they’re 18.
+If they have that much in their investment accounts by then, and if the strategy continues generating an average annual return of 15%, they would have nearly $7 million by the time they’re 70.
 And that assumes they don’t add any more to their accounts.
 (You can run some calculations with different variables with this calculator.)
-If inflation averages 2.5% per year over that time, that would be the equivalent of $3.7 million today—far more than most people have when they retire.

-Eventually, as they earn more of their income (as opposed to receiving it via an allowance or gifts), their taxable accounts will be converted into Roth IRAs.
+Eventually, as they earn more of their income (as opposed to receiving it via an allowance or gifts), their taxable accounts are being converted into Roth IRAs.
 That way, when they want to start tapping their money in retirement, it’ll be available to them tax-free.

 In essence, their retirement could be handled before they graduate from high school, freeing them to use other savings and investments for other purposes, such as increasing the amount they give, buying a house, etc.